A Critical Domain For the First Normalized Nontrivial Steklov Eigenvalue Among Planar Annular Domains: The normalized eigenvalue

 \end{lemma}

-\begin{proof} It follows from the definition of the Eulerian derivative \eqref{defeulerder}. \end{proof} Before moving on, we would like to state that in terms of notation we use indistinctly the notations $\frac{dJ(\Omega_{t})}{dt}|_{t=0}$ and $dJ(\Omega,V)$ to make reference to the Eulerian derivative at $\Omega$ in the direction of a vector field $V$.
+\begin{proof} It follows from Definition \ref{defeulerder} of the Eulerian derivative. \end{proof} We want to point out, that we use indistinctly the notations $\frac{dJ(\Omega_{t})}{dt}|_{t=0}$ and $dJ(\Omega,V)$ to make reference to the Eulerian derivative at $\Omega$ in the direction of a vector field $V$.

 Now that we know that the product rule is holds in the sense of Eulerian differentiation, we proceed to find and expression for the Eulerian derivative of the shape functional given by the normalized first nontrivial Wentzell eigenvalue.